antaldaniel/dataset/README.md

 ## Installation

-You can install the development version of newdataset like so:
+You can install the development version of new_dataset like so:

 ``` r
 # FILL THIS IN!
 HOW CAN PEOPLE INSTALL YOUR DEV PACKAGE?